-AVIVA LIFE INSURANCE COMPANY INDIA LIMITED MAY 2013
+AVIVA LIFE INSURANCE COMPANY INDIA LIMITED

-POLICY OWNER CHIEF COMPLIANCE OFFICER Changes made in current Version Considering the recent changes to the whistle-blow process and that a separate Whistle-blower Policy is in place, reference to the policy has been given and relevant reporting section has been summarized.
+POLICY OWNER CHIEF COMPLIANCE OFFICER Changes made in current version Considering recent changes to the whistle-blower process and availability of a separate Whistle-Blower Policy, reference to the policy has been given and relevant reporting section has been summarized.
 Fraud Response Plan (FRP) has been renamed as Financial Crime Response Plan (FCRP).
 The Movement of GI team fraud Internal Audit team to Legal has been reflected in the document.